viktorashi/bingobaker.com-autoplayer/README.md

   -c CARDS_PATH, --cards CARDS_PATH
                         The path you want the cards to be saved in -t TIMEOUT, --timeout TIMEOUT
-                        Timeout in seconds for the webdriver to wait before clicking on each element to prevent malfunction [default : 0.2 ] -gm {normal,blackout,peen}, --gamemode {normal,blackout,peen}
+                        Timeout in seconds for the webdriver to wait before clicking on each element to prevent malfunction [default : 0.2 ]
+  -gm {normal,blackout,peen,3in6}, --gamemode {normal,blackout,peen,3in6}
-                        The gamemode to play in. [default: normal] -s SIZE, --size SIZE  The size of the bingo card [default: 5 (must be odd, otherwise don't really make sense) ]
-  -r, --reverse         Reverse the bingo card order when reading from [cards.txt] [default False] -hdls, --headless     Run the webdriver in headless mode (no interface for less VRAM consumption i think idk
-                        lol) [only possible for chrome, edge, firefox] [default False]
+                        The gamemode to play in. [default: normal] -s SIZE, --size SIZE  The size of the bingo card [default: 5 ] -r, --reverse         Reverse the bingo card order when reading from [cards.txt] [default False] -hdls, --headless     Run the webdriver in headless mode (no interface for less VRAM consumption i think idk lol) [only possible for chrome, edge, firefox] [default False]
+  -strt START, --start START
+                        The index of the card to start doing anything from -f FREE_SPACE, -free-space FREE_SPACE
+                        Name of the freespace to search for in the card [default: 'no credit']

 ion care how u use my code lol
 ```